 Over 900 GBIO members packed a church and neighboring buildings for an action-oriented event on criminal justice reform, affordable housing and health care.
 Steve Rosenfeld and Suzanne Curry provided an update about the threat of repeal of the ACA, and most importantly, re-affirmed our strong partnership with GBIO.
 Hundreds of GBIO members signed commitment cards to participate in the friends and family campaign.

 Boston Center for Independent Living (BostonCIL) forum on how the ACA helps people with disabilities - Feb.
 1, 2017

 HCFA attended and supported in an event alongside other experts in health care policy and advocacy groups to highlight the negative effect that the repeal of the Affordable Care Act (ACA) would have on people with disabilities in Massachusetts.

 Boston Women's March (Boston Common) - Jan.
 21, 2017

-HCFA staff invited everyone on our organizing list to participate with us in the Boston Women’s March.
-A group of people marched along with us, holding signs about the importance of preserving the ACA.
+HCFA staff and volunteers participated with us in the Boston Women’s March on January 21st.
+Our group brought the message about importance of preserving the ACA.

 Sen. Elizabeth Warren's 'Our First Stand: Save Health Care' Rally (Faneuil Hall) - Jan.
 15, 2017

-HCFA coordinated with Senator Warren’s office for the ‘Our First Stand: Save Health Care’ rally at Faneuil Hall.
+HCFA partcipated in the ‘Our First Stand: Save Health Care’ rally at Faneuil Hall.
 At the event, HCFA staff and volunteers distributed information about how to get involved with HCFA, as well as ‘ACA is Good for MA’ signs, which dominated the visuals of the event.
-We also mobilized dozens of people from partner organizations to attend the event.
+We also mobilized dozens of people from partner organizations to attend.

 ACA Press Conference with 1199SEIU (Massachusetts State House) - Jan.
 12, 2017